-The Jack, Joseph and Morton Mandel School of Applied Social Sciences is relaunching its successful Child Welfare Fellows Program in fall 2021.
-Through the fellowship, a cohort of Ohio’s public child welfare employees will earn scholarships to pursue master’s degrees in social work, focused on child welfare leadership and supervision.
+The Jack, Joseph and Morton Mandel School of Applied Social Sciences relaunched its successful Child Welfare Fellows Program in fall 2022.
+Through the fellowship, a cohort of Ohio’s employees in child-serving organizations will earn scholarships to pursue master’s degrees in social work, focused on child welfare leadership and supervision.

-- Join our Intensive Weekend program that’s designed for working professionals (travel to Cleveland for classes is required just once a month);
+- Join our Intensive Weekend program, designed for working professionals.

 - Receive at least 50% off their tuition;

-- Participate in programming on topics such as advocacy/policy analysis, asking the right types of questions, analyzing data, writing reports and more;
+- Participate in programming on topics such as advocacy/policy analysis, targeted assessment questions, analyzing data, drafting reports and more

-- Attend the annual Cuyahoga County Conference on Social Welfare at a Child Welfare Leadership Institute;
+- Attend the annual Cuyahoga County Conference on Social Welfare and participate in the Child Welfare Leadership Institute

-- Participate in a capstone project that culminates their course learnings and applies it to the field;
+- Participate in a capstone project that culminates course learnings and applies it to the field

-- Learn from and be mentored by some of the top social work minds;
+- Learn from and be mentored by top social work minds

-Plus, fellows who have an LSW or obtain their LSW by graduation can participate in post-master’s group supervision to earn their LISW.
-Those who take part in two years of this post-master’s supervision opportunity also will have the chance to be mentored and become an adjunct faculty member at the Mandel School.
+In addition, Fellows who hold an LSW or obtain their LSW by graduation can participate in post-master’s group supervision to earn their LISW.
+Those who take part in two years of this post-master’s supervision opportunity will have the opportunity for training as a field instructor and be mentored to become an adjunct faculty member at the Mandel School.

 Applicants for the fellowship must:

-- Remain in good standing to remain as a Fellow, maintaining a grade of B or better in each course; and
+- Remain in good standing to remain as a Fellow, maintaining a grade of B or better in each course

-- Hold a firm commitment to the public child welfare workforce in the state of Ohio.
+- Hold a firm commitment to the child welfare workforce in the state of Ohio

-- Complete a Child Welfare Leadership Essay by May 15th (Maximum 5 pages):
+- Complete a Child Welfare Leadership Essay (maximum five pages):

-- Tell us your history of leadership, if any, both formal and informal.
-It can be in any type of organization.
+- Outline your history of leadership, both formal and informal in any type of organization

-- What do you see as the leadership needs in child welfare over the next decade?
+- Explain what the leadership needs in child welfare will be over the next decade

-- How will the Child Welfare Fellowship further your leadership skills?
+- Describe how the Child Welfare Fellowship will further your leadership skills